-Please note that holidays, weekends away, camping trips, sporting and work commitment are not valid reasons to apply for Short term AARA.
+Please note that holidays, weekends away, camping trips, sporting and work commitment, as well as TAFE, Apprenticeships / Traineeships are not valid reasons to apply for Short term AARA.

 LEARNING IN YEARS 11 AND 12

 In Years 11 and 12, students have choices between General, Applied and Certificate/Diploma subjects; the subjects they choose in Year 10 are in preparation for these but they are planned from the Australian Curriculum or the Brisbane Catholic Education Religion Curriculum.